The very best homemade cinnamon roll recipe with cream cheese frosting. A must-have for Christmas morning.

 It is very late on Sunday night as I type this.
-I am sitting on the couch half watching a bad movie and staring at my beautiful Christmas tree.
+I am sitting on the couch half-watching a bad movie and staring at my beautiful Christmas tree.
 I love my tree this year.
 I finally did something that I have been wanting to do for a few years now.
 I bought two Christmas trees.
 One is for the kids and is full of the sweet little ornaments they have made and snowmen and trains.
 The other is my tree.
 It is really, really big.
 Like 8 feet tall big.
-It is full of white lights and sliver and baby blue ornaments.
+It is full of white lights and silver and baby blue ornaments.
 The best part is the glitter.
 I love glitter.
 I love how it sparkles and shines while being illuminated by Christmas lights.
 I need to take a picture of it to show you.
 I really think that it has helped get me in the mood for the holidays.

 The funny thing about cinnamon rolls is that I only make them this time of year.
 I do not know why that is, because they are my family’s favorite breakfast treat.
 They are not hard to make, but I guess I save them for the specialness that this time of year has to offer.
 I make two batches at a time and freeze some of the unbaked rolls for another time.
 If you are going to do this, take the cinnamon rolls out of the freezer the day before you want to bake them off.
 Take them out of the fridge and let them come to room temperature and let them rise for about an hour before you bake them.

 My friend Maggie gave me this recipe, and I have no idea where she got it from.
-But I am forever grateful that she gave it to me because these are my idea of the perfect cinnamon rolls.
+But I am forever grateful that she gave it to me because these are my idea of the perfect homemade cinnamon rolls.
 Rich egg dough, sweet and spicy filling and lots of cream cheese frosting.

 For the dough: